Skip to main content

 Course summary

-Working at an advanced level of clinical practice, you'll develop the ability to critically analyse, synthesise and review care decisions by discussing, debating, and reviewing alternative approaches to care delivery that meet the medico-legal requirements for advanced practice and have ethical and moral principles embedded throughout.
+You'll be working at an advanced level of clinical practice.
+Throughout the module, you'll learn how to analyse, combine, and review care decisions.
+You'll then discuss, debate, and review alternative approaches to care delivery.
+This is to meet the medico-legal requirements for advanced practice.

 What you'll study